alexdantas/my-little-asm/README.md

 With our basic instruction set we can potentially write any existing program out there - also called [Turing-completeness](http://en.wikipedia.org/wiki/Turing_completeness).

-Long history short, we have a parser that reads each instruction on the text file and converts them into integers - indexing all 14 possible instructions.
+We have a parser that reads each instruction on the text file and converts them into integers - indexing all 14 possible instructions.

 The output file is then fed into the simulator, that actually implements those instructions.

+Finally, you can convert the resulting machine code into actual **x86**/**IA-32** code.
+Then, use `nasm` and `ld` to create a standalone executable!

 ## Usage

 First, make sure to compile everything by doing:

-    make
+    $ make

-Then, write any program according to the [language definition](#language-definition) below - saving with the `.s` extension.
+Then, write any program according to the [language definition](#language-definition) below - saving with the `.asm` extension.
+See sample programs under the `examples/` folder.

 Then:

-    $ ./assembler file.s file.o
+    $ ./assembler file.asm file.o     # assemble file.asm to file.o
-    $ ./simulator file.o
+    $ ./simulator file.o              # execute file.o

-See sample programs under the `examples` folder.
+	$ ./translator file.o             # converts file.o to file.s

+`file.s` is a working **x86** Assembly code file.
+You can create a standalone executable of it with `nasm` and `ld`:

+    $ nasm file.s -o file.obj -f elf -F stabs
+	$ ld file.obj -o file
+	$ ./file

 ## Sample code